 Windows 10 Update Error 0x8024402c Solutions

-During a Windows update, your PC must connect to Microsoft’s server to download the required files.
-However, Windows Defender may sometimes block this access and result in update-related trouble.
-You may solve such issues simply by turning off the Windows Firewall.
-To do so, use these steps –
+To download the files you need for an update, your PC must connect to Microsoft’s servers.
+However, in some cases, Windows Defender may block this access and result in update-related problems.
+The solution to such issues is to disable the Windows Firewall.
+Here’s how you do it –

 - Locate “View by” on the top-right corner and select Large icons by pulling down the drop-down menu.